koel/docs/src/README.md

 ### Instant Search

-Starting from v5.0.0, Koel provides an instant search feature, which perform full-text, fuzzy matches against your database of songs, albums, and artists.
+Starting from v5.0.0, Koel provides an instant search feature that performs full-text, fuzzy searches against your database of songs, albums, and artists.
 By default, Koel uses the [TNTSearch engine](https://github.com/teamtnt/tntsearch), which requires no configuration.
 You can also use [Algolia](https://www.algolia.com/) by populating these details into `.env`:

 ```
 SCOUT_DRIVER=algolia